The conference theme is ‘Facts, Fiction and Interpretation’.

 Presentations can be 25 minutes long.
 Workshops can be 55 minutes long and will always be characterised by the active involvement of participants.

-Presenters should be prepared to take questions on their presentations – this may be at the end of their presentation or as part of a plenary Q&A session.
+Presenters some be prepared to take questions on their presentations – this may be at the end of their presentation or as part of a plenary Q&A session.

 There may be the opportunity for presentations followed by facilitated discussion.
 If you wish to present in this form please indicate a time requirement.